Gris87/ngos/docs/2. Kernel initialization/1. First steps in the kernel/README.md

 ```

 We have the list of sections below:
-* .kernel_code - located at zero offset.
+* .entry_point - located at zero offset.
 This section contains the first kernel instructions.
 * .asm_code - section for code written in Assembler.
 * .text - section for C++ code.
 * .rodata - section with string constants.
 * .data - another data if exists.
+* .gdt - Global Descriptor Table.
+* .idt - Interrupt Descriptor Table.
 * .pagetable - section with page table that we gonna use as soon as we come to the Kernel part image.
 This section should be aligned by page size.
-* .gdt - Global Descriptor Table.
-* .idt - Interrupt Descriptor Table.
 * .assets - section with content of files located in [src/os/kernel/assets](../../../src/os/kernel/assets) folder.
 * .stack - section with the stack.
 * .bss - zero filled section for uninitialized data.